Recognition of same-sex unions in Japan: District court rulings

 Lawyers representing the couples believed the ruling from the Sapporo District Court was likely to have a positive impact on the outcome of the other cases.
 However, in June 2022, the Osaka District Court upheld the same-sex marriage ban as constitutional.
-Judge Fumimi Doi ruled that there was a "rationality" in limiting marriage to opposite-sex couples, holding that the purpose of the institution of marriage is to "protect the relationship between a man and a woman who give birth to and raise children".
+Judge Fumimi Doi ruled that there was a "rationality" in limiting marriage to opposite-sex couples, holding that the purpose of the institution of marriage was to "protect the relationship between a man and a woman who give birth to and raise children" through "natural reproduction".
+The court stated that Article 24's use of "both sexes" and "husband and wife" referred to opposite-sex marriage based on ordinary interpretation.
+However, the court noted that recognizing same-sex marriage would not conflict with the Constitution and would align with the ideals of individual dignity.
 Oral arguments were heard in the Tokyo District Court on several dates in 2019, 2020 and 2021.
-One of the plaintiff couples, Chizuka Oe and Yoko Ogawa, who had been together since 1994, argued that banning same-sex marriage violates articles 13 and 14 of the Constitution.
-In November 2022, the Tokyo District Court ruled that the ban was in a "state of unconstitutionality" under Article 24 and that the government should establish a legal system recognizing same-sex unions, but did not explicitly declare the ban unconstitutional.
-Judge Momoko Ikehara held that "the absence of a legal system that allows partners to become a family constitutes a serious threat and obstacle to the personal existence of homosexual individuals".
+One of the plaintiff couples, Chizuka Oe and Yoko Ogawa, who had been together since 1994, argued that banning same-sex marriage violates Articles 13 and 14 of the Constitution.
+During the proceedings, Judge Hiroaki Tanaka described the plaintiffs' individual circumstances as "impurities" and indicated that witness interrogation was unnecessary.
+In response, plaintiffs organized an online petition, submitting about 18,000 signatures in February 2021.
+One of the plaintiffs died in January 2021.
+In April 2021, Tanaka was replaced by Judge Momoko Ikehara, who reversed the previous decision and allowed witness interrogations, which took place in October 2021.
+In November 2022, the Tokyo District Court ruled that the ban was in a "state of unconstitutionality" under Article 24 and that the government should establish a legal framework recognizing same-sex unions, but did not explicitly declare the ban unconstitutional.
+Judge Ikehara held that "the absence of a legal system that allows partners to become a family constitutes a serious threat and obstacle to the personal existence of homosexual individuals".
 The plaintiff couples appealed the decision in December 2022.
 Judge Tomoyuki Tobizawa ruled similarly in the second Tokyo District Court case and ruled in favor of the plaintiffs on 14 March 2024.
 He held that same-sex couples have an "irreplaceable right" to live a life in accordance with their gender identity and sexual orientation.
-However, he held that the establishment of same-sex marriage was a matter for the Diet to decide.
+However, he held that the establishment of same-sex marriage was a matter for the Diet to address.